Skip to content

 Being very small or very big can sometimes be associated with underlying illness.
 There is no single threshold below which a child's weight or height is definitely abnormal, but only 4 per 1000 children who are growing optimally are below the 0.4th centile, so these children should be assessed at some point to exclude any problems.
 Those above the 99.6th centile for height are almost always healthy.
 The BMI should be calculated if weight and height centiles appear very different.

-- Length: (before 2 years of age): proper equipment is essential (length board or mat).
-Measurers should be trained.
+• Length: (before 2 years of age): proper equipment is essential (length board or mat).
+Staff performing the measurement should have received training on how to do it properly.

 Frequently Asked Questions

-Babies should be weighed in the first week, as part of the assessment of feeding, and after as needed.
-Recovery of birthweight indicates that feeding is effective and the child is well.
-Once feeding is established, babies should usually be weighed at around 8, 12 and 16 weeks and 1 year at the time of routine immunisations.
+Weigh babies in the first week as part of feeding assessment.
+Once feeding is established, weigh at around 8, 12 and 16 weeks and 1 year during routine immunisations.

-Length or height should be measured whenever there are any worries about a child’s weight gain, growth or general health.
+Measure length or height whenever concerned about a child's weight gain, growth or general health.
 Measure length until age 2; measure height after age 2.
-A child’s height is usually slightly less than their length.
+Height is usually slightly less than length.

 For example, a child born at 3.500kg who drops to 3.150kg at 5 days has lost 350g or 10%; in a baby born at 3.000kg, a 300g loss is 10%.